EliasAarekol/OptDMaking/README.md

  - Clean up gradient code
  - Check convergence and size of Q table
  - Look for PPO or similar for training inspiration
- - Rewrite the brute force solver to be asynchronous
+ - Rewrite the brute force solver to be asynchronous - works for large problems but not for small